chain4travel/caminojs/README.md

 This will generate a pure Javascript library and place it in a folder named "web" in the project root.
 The "avalanche.js" file can then be dropped into any project as a pure javascript implementation of Avalanche.

-The AvalancheJS library can be imported into your existing Node.js project as follows:
+The CaminoJS library can be imported into your existing Node.js project as follows:

 ```js
 const avalanche = require("avalanche")